arturo-j-martinez-ii/tlens/README.md

 _*In Progress*_

-1. Improving CAD of glasses attachment, making it easy to assemble and repair
-2. Designing a PCB to connect OLED to 24 Position ZIF Connector that takes 4 wires from Raspberry Pi 5 [since we're using I2C, we only need: 3.3v, GND, D0 (SCL), D1 (SDA)]
-3. Designing an convex optical lens that will "move" the focal point of screen further away
+1. Make the transcription code automatically start when the Raspberry Pi 5 turns on
-4. Continuing to document and improve accessability of this project
+2. Continue to document and improve accessability of this project